AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 When you record a cue, the contents of the Programmer are saved into the cue.
 This might be different to what you see on stage as you are only saving your changes, not the output of the console.
-See **Record Mode** in the next section for different options of what gets saved.
+See <em></em>Record Mode<em></em> in the next section for different options of what gets saved.

 If another fixture is selected after you have changed some attributes then the current list of fixtures in the Programmer is emptied and a new list is